brandonyongys/brandonyongys.github.io/_projects/sgreddit-analysis.md

     Heatmap of number of posts per poster from 24 Jun 2014 to 2 Jun 2020.
 The colour map is centered about the value 3 posts per user.
 </div>

+Based on the figure above,
-The average number of posts per user back then was about 2 to 3 posts and it has grow up to 3 to 4 posts in recent time.
+1. The average number of posts per user back then was about 2 to 3 posts and it has grow up to 3 to 4 posts in recent time.
 Occasionally the number of posts per user does go up to 5 and beyond.
-You can see a clear difference in number of posts per user on weekdays versus weekends.
+1. You can see a clear difference in number of posts per user on weekdays versus weekends.
 Users tend to post about 3 to 4 posts on weekdays and on weekends, they tend to post about 2 to 3.
 The average user is slightly less chatty because of the reduced number of users that contribute the community engagement.

-Looking at the blue bars, which indicate a high number of posts per user, there are two period of time where this happened.
+1. Looking at the blue bars, which indicate a high number of posts per user, there are two period of time where this happened.
 First was in end of 2014 and another was in early to mid 2018.
-In 2014, the users were probably excited about clearing their leaves and school year was going to end, so it was time for them to go on holiday or enjoy their down time.
-In 2018 though, it was a peculiar period.
+    1. In 2014, the users were probably excited about clearing their leaves and school year was going to end, so it was time for them to go on holiday or enjoy their down time.
+    1. In 2018 though, it was a peculiar period.
 As indicated previously, this period of time experienced a high number of posts and a high number of users.
 So this prompts a question - _what was happening back then that caused such a surge in activity?_

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">